Mezue3000/DataScience_World/README.md

 **Contributing:**
 Contributions are welcome!
-If you have any ideas or improvements, please open an issue or submit a pull request.
+If you have any ideas or improvements, please open an issue.

 **Author:**
 This project was created by Mezue Obiora.
 For any questions or inquiries, please contact me at [mezueworld@yahoo.com] [+2347035775926, +2348127144640] [Lagos-Nigeria]